7wingfly/autok8s/README.md

     --k8s-load-balancer-ip-range <IP range or CIDR>
 ```

 The installation can take a fairly long time depending on your hardware and internet speed.
-Allow for a minimum of 30 minutes.
+Allow for around 30 minutes on slower internet connections and/or hardware.

 Once installation is complete the following message will be shown detailing the command for joining worker nodes to your cluster using the `setup_worker_node.sh` script as well as some other tips and useful infomation.